COST GUIDES

 If you're replacing your home's existing storage heaters with electric radiators, you'll need to factor in the removal cost and potentially extra electrical work.

 Based on an average-sized home with eight existing storage heaters, the approximate cost to remove and replace them with electric radiators is £600.
-This is based on a standard 1000W-sized radiator being fitted but does not include the cost of the new radiators.
+This assumes a standard 1,000W radiator and does not include the cost of the new radiators.

 Electric radiator installation cost with extra electrical work